 The average age at diagnosis is 50 to 60.
-People who have had radiation therapy to the abdomen for the treatment of other tumors can develop GISTs at a later time.
+People who have had radiation therapy to the abdomen for the treatment of other tumors can develop gastrointestinal stromal tumors at a later time.
 These tumors usually grow slowly, but some can grow more rapidly and spread to other sites (metastasize).

 Symptoms of gastrointestinal stromal tumors depend on the location of the tumor but include abdominal pain, bleeding, indigestion, and a feeling of fullness after eating a small meal.
 Nausea and vomiting can occur if the tumor has grown large enough to block the digestive tract.

 A doctor may use an endoscope or colonoscope (a flexible viewing tube— see Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
 Endoscopes... read more ) to locate the tumor and do a biopsy (remove a tissue sample for examination under a microscope).
 A wireless battery-powered capsule that contains one or two small cameras ( see Video Capsule Endoscopy Video Capsule Endoscopy Video capsule endoscopy (wireless video endoscopy) is a procedure in which the person swallows a battery-powered capsule.
 The capsule contains one or two small cameras, a light, and a transmitter... read more ) can also be used to show tumors of the small intestine, but this technique does not allow the doctor to do a biopsy.